SNStatComp/urlfinding/README.md

 # urlfinding
 Generic software for finding websites of enterprises using a search engine and machine learning.

-This repo is still work in progress.
+This repo is still work in progress, i.e. the training function will be documented later.

 ## Introduction
 This repository contains the software that was used for research on finding enterprise websites.